mediaburst/clockwork-ruby/README.md

 If we don't respond to your bug report or pull request within a few days please email [hello@clockworksms.com][2] or remind [@ClockworkSMS on Twitter][7], we probably haven't spotted the notification.

-## Help & Support

-If you find a bug please file a Github issue, if you need a bit of help or just fanch a chat drop us an email at [hello@clockworksms.com][2] with as much detail as you can.

 ### Test Setup

 First, create a file at spec/spec_authentication_details containing the following: